LeeVo2408/README.md/README.md

 To successfully implement CI, some of the minimum requirements are:

--	**Trunk-based development**: developers frequently divide their work into small branches and merge them into a trunk.
+-	**Trunk-based development**: Developers frequently divide their work into small branches and merge them into a trunk.

--	**Continuity**: automated testing process
+-	**Continuity**: Automated testing process.

--	**Visibility**: the status of the work should be visible to the team.
+-	**Visibility**: The status of the work should be visible to the team.

-# Open-source CI/CD Tools
+# Open-source CI/CD Tools:

 There are various CI/CD tools on the market; therefore, organizations have choices to choose the most suitable tools that can be beneficial based on their needs and goals.

 The list below includes the most famous tool (1), the beginner-friendly tool (2) and the tool that is best for specific needs (3).

 ###### 1 .
 [Jenkins](https://www.jenkins.io/)
 - One of the leading CI/CD tools on the market.
-Jenkins is a cross-platform, java-based tool that mainly supports Ci operation.
-In addition, Jenkins can be extended via plugins, which integrate other development lifecycle operations, such as build, document, deploy, and much more.
+Jenkins is a cross-platform, java-based tool that mainly supports CI operation.
+In addition, Jenkins can be extended via plugins, which integrate other development lifecycle operations such as build, document, deploy, and much more.

 - Jenkins is one of the most famous CI tools thanks to its real-time testing and reporting on isolated changes in a larger codebase, alongside simple installation and configuration.
 Every source code change is built and tested.
 Therefore, new software is released frequently because developers only need to concentrate on a specific commit rather than the entire source code.